-Let’s define better for a moment to put things in perspective: In a nutshell, becoming a better person should be about equalizing the beneficial parts of your being and cutting out the harmful parts, leading to being a more colorful, enjoyable person, who feels better, does better, and is more at balance.
+Let’s define better for a moment to put things in perspective: In a nutshell, becoming a better person should be about equalizing the beneficial parts of your being and cutting out the harmful components, leading to being a more colorful, enjoyable person, who feels better, does better, and is more at balance.
 We learn and do new things that help us on our journey.

 When you genuinely become a better person, you have a positive effect on your surroundings, and eventually on the world.
 But, on many occasions, this doesn’t happen.
-We might have an effect on our surroundings, but it isn’t a very good one.
+We might have an impact on our surroundings, but it isn’t a very good one.

-They all started with their best intents at heart but got lost along the way.
+They both started with their best intents at heart but got lost along the way.
 Somewhere along the way, they got disrupted.
 They got confused.
 They only focused on the end goal and forgot about the reason why they wanted to get there in the first place.
 This happens a lot, especially nowadays.
 But what makes it so hard to set a healthy goal and reach it?

 Information changes the situation

-So now you are growing your own avocados in your backyard and have all the boxes checked.
+So now, you are growing your own avocados in your backyard and have all the boxes checked.
 No one can stop you now.
 Think again.
-Turns out the omega fat in the avocado isn’t the right one, so now they are not healthy, while a couple of months ago they where because omega fat is good for you, and before that, they were bad because fat was bad.
+It turns out the omega fat in the avocado isn’t the right one, so now they are not healthy, while a couple of months ago they where because omega fat is good for you, and before that, they were bad because fat was bad.
 All this trouble for just an avocado, and you just wanted to be more healthy.
 And, this doesn’t stop with the avocado.

 Fear and perfection

 There’s a couple of reasons why we want to change.
-One of them is ego: We want to be bigger, better, faster, stronger so other people will look up to us and give us respect.
+One of them is ego: We want to be bigger, better, faster, stronger, so other people will look up to us and give us respect.
 Another reason is fear.
 Becoming better people out of a place of fear can be dangerous.
 We want to be better because we aren’t good enough.
-We feel unhappy with who we are and so we have to become better.
+We feel unhappy with who we are, and so we have to become better.

 Maybe the doctor told you that you have to change your dietary habits because you are developing an illness.
-Or you have to start working out otherwise you will end up in a wheelchair.
-Maybe you saw a documentary about germs and it freaked you out.
+Or you have to start working out; otherwise, you will end up in a wheelchair.
+Maybe you saw a documentary about germs, and it freaked you out.

 Perfection is rooted in fear.
-It’s never good enough because there really isn’t anything as perfection.
+It’s never good enough because there really isn’t anything like perfection.
 Perfection is what keeps artists from publishing their work because they are insecure about their work.
 It wouldn’t surprise me if the best art in the world never saw the light of day because the artist fears it just isn’t good enough.

 If we apply perfection to our pursuit of a better life, things can become nasty.
 We become the lady who went to the gym for a healthy body.
 Now she’s way past the healthy body and walks around looking like a freak that still isn’t happy with the way she looks.
 Or we become so obsessed with making money we destroy everything around us.
 We destroy our family life, our relationships, our health, just in pursuit of an extra dollar.

-This is the threshold point where bigger, better, faster, stronger becomes too big, too good, too fast and too strong.
+This is the threshold point where bigger, better, faster, stronger becomes too big, too good, too fast, and too strong.
 We pushed the envelope too hard and went beyond what is optimal.
-We become obsessive or we burn out.
+We become obsessive, or we burn out.
 Diets and fitness goals are classic when it comes to burning out.
 We push our body to the limit, whether it be a caloric deficit or some form of overtraining, and one day the journey stops.
-Back on the couch eating chips and candy, ending up four pounds heavier than when we started six months ago.
+Back on the couch, eating chips and candy, ending up four pounds heavier than when we started six months ago.
 Our pursuit of a better life turned into a paradox.